aditya-karampudi/Job_Recommendation/README.md

 won't work as the engine might be suggesting jobs which doesn't match applicants domain and hence that would not make a good recommendations.

-**The dataset consists of twelve csv files. **
+**The dataset consists of twelve csv files.**

 -   **Combined\_Jobs\_final** : The dataset consists of different
     columns which are

--   Job.ID : Unique number given to every job and there are 84,067 job openings
+-   **Job.ID** : Unique number given to every job and there are 84,067
+    job openings

--   Provider : there are two providers so the provider of that job.
+-   **Provider** : there are two providers so the provider of that job.
     This is not needed for analysis

--   Status: Is the job currently active?
+-   **Status**: Is the job currently active?
 And all the jobs are active and we can drop this attribute

--   Slug: it is combination of title, position, company and city this can be dropped
+-   **Slug:** it is combination of title, position, company and city this can be dropped

--   Title: It is the combination of position and company and this is of no use
+-   **Title:** It is the combination of position and company and this is of no use

--   Position: It is the name of the position this info can be used for content recommendation has few NA
+-   **Position**: It is the name of the position this info can be used for content recommendation has few NA

--   Company: It is the name of the company in which job is posted and is needed for analysis
+-   **Company:** It is the name of the company in which job is posted and is needed for analysis

--   City: This is the city where the job posting is done and is needed
+-   **City:** This is the city where the job posting is done and is needed

--   State.Name: the state in which the city is located and is not needed as we already taken city
+-   **State.Name**: the state in which the city is located and is not needed as we already taken city

--   State.Code: this is of no use
+-   **State.Code**: this is of no use

--   Address: no need of address as city is taken into consideration
+-   **Address:** no need of address as city is taken into consideration

--   Latitude: This is already taken into account by present company recommendation
+-   **Latitude:** This is already taken into account by present company recommendation

--   Longitude: This is already taken into account by present company recommendation
+-   **Longitude:** This is already taken into account by present company recommendation

--   Industry: although this is needed but there are 70% NA hence ignoring the industry
+-   **Industry:** although this is needed but there are 70% NA hence ignoring the industry

--   Job.Description: This can be ignored but we can draw content from it so it is taken into consideration
+-   **Job.Description:** This can be ignored but we can draw content from it so it is taken into consideration

--   Requirements: this is of no use
+-   **Requirements**: this is of no use

--   Salary: This is mostly NA hence dropping
+-   **Salary:** This is mostly NA hence dropping

--   Employement.Type: This is about part time and full time employment and is considered
+-   **Employement.Type:** This is about part time and full time employment and is considered

--   Education.Required: This is also considered
+-   **Education.Required**: This is also considered

--

 Now even though few attributes are important it has been ignored cause they might not be present in user data hence while searching this wont